KIVIAI/Fitness-Tracker/README.md

 - progress.txt → weekly status

-Maintained using Git branches & commits to practice version control Happy to greateful to transform into a disciplained lifestyle. very exited to see the changes in my mind.
+Maintained using Git branches & commits to practice version control Happy and greateful to transform into a disciplained lifestyle. very exited to see the changes in my body.